Assessments for Newborn Babies

 Arms and legs.
 Movement and development.

-Physical examination.
 A complete physical examination is an important part of newborn care.
 Each body system is carefully examined for signs of health and normal function.
-The physician also looks for any signs of illness or birth defects.
+The doctor also looks for any signs of illness or birth defects.
 Physical examination of a newborn often includes the assessment of the following:

 An examination called The Dubowitz/Ballard Examination for Gestational Age is often used.
 A baby's gestational age often can be closely estimated using this examination.
 The Dubowitz/Ballard Examination evaluates a baby's appearance, skin texture, motor function, and reflexes.
 The physical maturity part of the examination is done in the first two hours of birth.
 The neuromuscular maturity examination is completed within 24 hours after delivery.
 Information often used to help estimate babies' physical and neuromuscular maturity are shown below.